liferay/liferay-docs/develop/tutorials/articles/110-portlets/09-automatic-single-page-applications.markdown

 That's all you need to do to disable SPA in your app.

-Now that you know how to disable SPA, you can learn about the available SPA lifecycle events next.
+Now that you know how to disable SPA, you can learn how to specify how resources are loaded during navigation.

 ### Specifying How Resources Are Loaded During Navigation [](id=specifying-how-resources-are-loaded-during-navigation)

 By default, @product@ unloads CSS resources from the `<head>` element on navigation.
-JavaScript resources, however, are not removed on navigation.
+JavaScript resources in the `<head>`, however, are not removed on navigation.
 This functionality can be customized by setting the resource's `data-senna-track` attribute.
 Follow these steps to customize your resources:

 1. Select the resource you want to modify the default behavior for.